Overv/Open.GL/content/drawing.md

 Notice that this function doesn't refer to the id of our VBO, but instead to the active array buffer.
 The second parameter specifies the size in bytes, which is why we multiply by `sizeof(float)`.
 The final parameter is very important and its value depends on the `usage` of the vertex data.
 I'll outline the ones related to drawing here:

 - `GL_STATIC_DRAW`: The vertex data will be uploaded once and drawn many times (e.g. the world).
-- `GL_DYNAMIC_DRAW`: The vertex data will be changed from time to time, but drawn many times more than that (e.g. chunk in voxel world).
+- `GL_DYNAMIC_DRAW`: The vertex data will be changed from time to time, but drawn many times more than that.
-- `GL_STREAM_DRAW`: The vertex data will change almost every time it's drawn.
+- `GL_STREAM_DRAW`: The vertex data will change almost every time it's drawn (e.g. user interface).

 This usage value will determine in what kind of memory the data is stored on your graphics card for the highest effiency.
 For example, VBOs with `GL_STREAM_DRAW` as type may store their data in memory that allows faster writing in favour of slightly slower drawing.